 - Retool and finalize service proposition

-- Complete stakeholder maps, value flow diagrams, journey maps
+- Develop stakeholder maps, value flow diagrams, journey maps

 Week 12, 4/3: Service experiments

 NOTE: CHANGE IN PLAN.
 WE WILL BE TALKING ABOUT SERVICE BLUEPRINTING.